lloydjatkinson/Lloyd.AzureMailGateway/README.md

 This Azure based service allows me to decouple my existing and future projects from specific E-Mail dependencies.
 I've often found that I want to add E-Mail sending support to my code - for logging purposes, reporting progress, events occurring etc.

 This would usually mean I then need to repeat the same process of implementing E-Mail support.
 I decided to instead write an Azure Function with a HTTP endpoint that exposes an API.
 It accepts JSON payloads.
-These are then deserialized into an internal E-Mail type found in the `Lloyd.AzureMailGateway.Core` namespace.
+These are then deserialized into an internal E-Mail type found in the `Lloyd.AzureMailGateway.Models` namespace.

 The software is architectured in a way to allow for new E-Mail providers to be implemented via dependency injection.
 SendGrid is currently the only provider implemented.